Skip to main content

 Shorter windows

-We recommend using shorter conversion window times if you operate on a high campaign frequency, or if you have a very short sales cycle.
+Use shorter conversion windows if you send campaigns frequently or have a short sales cycle.
 This helps you get more accurate insights into which campaigns contributed to the final conversion.

 Longer windows

 If you send campaigns at a lower frequency, or if your sales cycles are traditionally longer, we recommend using longer conversion window times.
-This allows campaigns clicked more than a few days ago, that might have contributed to the final purchase, to be included in the insight.
+This ensures earlier campaign clicks that contributed to the purchase are included in the insight.

 Direct and assisted campaign revenue